-The construction of a property or the making of additions, alterations and renovations may not always go according to plan.
+The construction of a property or adding to, altering and renovating property, may not always go according to plan, whether you are a builder, property owner or neighbour.
 Misunderstandings can arise, small problems can become huge issues and parties find themselves suddenly in dispute.

 Residential, or home building work, refers to any work involved in the construction, alteration (or additions to), repair, renovation, extension, decoration or protective treatment of a dwelling.